 Main dishes in Sri Lankan cuisine are always served with sides

-Main dishes in Sri Lankan cuisine are always served with sides such as pol sambol (coconut relish), seeni sambol (spicy caramelised onion relish), lunu miris sambol (savoury onion relish), bonchi thel dala (spicy green beans stir fry), brinjal moju (picked aubergines/eggplant), and pappadum (lentil crisps).
-They are traditionally scooped with the main form of carbohydrate using fingers although they are also often scooped onto pappadums, manioc crisps or roti using a spoon.
-Side dishes can be found at every meal regardless of the time of day similarly to the curry dishes.
+Main dishes in Sri Lankan cuisine are always served with sides such as pol sambol (coconut relish), seeni sambol (spicy caramelized onion relish), lunu miris sambol (savory onion relish), bonchi thel dala (spicy green beans stir fry), brinjal moju (picked aubergines/eggplant), and pappadum (lentil crisps).
+They are traditionally scooped with the main form of carbohydrate using fingers although they are also often scooped onto pappadums, manioc crisps, or roti using a spoon.
+Side dishes can be found at every meal regardless of the time of day similar to the curry dishes.

 Although most side flatbreads are gluten-free due to the predominant use of rice flour, areas more influenced by the Indian cuisine feature flatbreads made from wheat or legumes such as dosa and gambota roti (a flaky roti/layered pancake).